Best Ever Zucchini Slice

-Zucchini slice is one of those ‘hidden secret’ sorts of foods.
+Zucchini slice is one of those ‘hidden secret’ sorts of foods, so quick and easy to make with just a few simple pantry ingredients and leftovers.
 Is it a quiche?
-Is it a pancake?
-It’s neither, but make it once and it’ll become one of your go-tos for lunch boxes, picnics, parties and more.
+Is it a frittata?
+It’s neither, but make it once and it’ll become one of your healthy go-tos for lunch boxes, picnics, parties, snacks and more.

 So what’s a zucchini slice?